A fermented sauerkraut recipe with directions for optional home canning.

 It is actually pretty easy.
 Just take one step at a time.

-I’ll divide this page into a couple parts, first a fermented sauerkraut recipe and how to ferment.
-And then how to store it… which means in the fridge or canning.
+I’ll divide this page into a couple of parts, first a fermented sauerkraut recipe and how to ferment.
+And then how to store it… which means in the fridge or canning for storage on the shelf.

 Canning is totally optional.
-Heat processing does reduce the health benefits you’ll get from the fermenting process.
+Heat processing does reduce the health benefits you’ll get from the fermentation process.
 The probiotics that are produced while fermenting are so very good for you.
-But home canned sauerkraut is still much better than commercially processed.
-I can’t even eat the store variety any more.

 Table of Contents